 Notice the overlap on one corner.
 That’s so you can clamp the box together to keep it snug around the tree.

 Isn’t it pretty?
 I don’t think anyone would ever guess what it’s made of and I love the rustic touch it adds to my tree.
-And I especially love that it only cost a few dollars to make.
+And guess what else?
+It folds flat for storage after Christmas is over.
+HURRAY!

 I’m calling this project a Christmas DIY win!